SuperIlu/DOStodon/README.md

 - Have fun

 # Changelog
+## 7. jan 2023
+- Added 'LOCKED' and 'BOT' info to profile screen.
+- Used a smaller font for timeline timestamps and toot stats
+- You can now search for a user (profile) by pressing `CTRL-P`
+- Lots of small internal optimizations, especially text rendering

 ## 6. jan 2023
 - New, experimental word wrapping algorith with support for coloring hastags and handles